-Recovery: The Avax XC5 cannot stay in deep stall flight, so after the brakes are released the glider automatically returns to a normal flight.
+Recovery: Xstyle cannot stay in deep stall flight, so after the brakes are released the glider automatically returns to normal flight.
 If you need to, you can accelerate recovery by pulling hard on both brakes, followed by a fast release.
 Or you can pull lightly on the A-risers.

-Caution: If you pull too hard on the A-risers you may experience a full frontal collapse.
+CAUTION: If you pull too hard on the A-risers you may experience a full frontal collapse.

-5.3.4 Full Stall
+5.3.4.
+Full stall

-Initiation: Wind the control lines once around your hands and pull both of them down smoothly.
+Initiation: Wind the control lines once or twice around your hands and pull both of them down smoothly.
 Hold them down until the canopy falls behind the pilot and deforms into a characteristic crescent shape.
 Hold your hands firmly (press them underneath the seat) and be careful that you do not release the brakes prematurely or asymmetrically.

-Recovery: The Avax XC5 recovers from a full stall automatically once the brakes are smoothly released.
-During correct recovery from a full stall the Avax XC5 shows no extreme tendencies such as diving in front of the pilot.
+Recovery: Xstyle recovers from a full stall automatically once the brakes are smoothly released.
+During correct recovery from a full stall Xstyle shows no extreme tendencies such as diving in front of the pilot.
 If the brakes are released prematurely or too quickly there is a possible tendency for the glider to dive ahead of the pilot.
 This can be corrected by adequate simultaneous braking on both-sides.

-Caution: When exiting a Full Stall, if the brakes are released asymmetrically the glider may suffer a massive asymmetrical collapse followed by a tendency to enter a spin.
+CAUTION: When exiting a Full Stall, if the brakes are released asymmetrically the glider may suffer a massive asymmetrical collapse followed by a tendency to enter a spin.

-5.3.5 Negative Spin
+5.3.5.
+Spin